A man was reinfected with coronavirus – what does this mean for immunity?

 The first is that the immunity he gained from the first infection protected him and allowed for a mild second infection.

-The second possibility is that the infection was mild because he was presymptomatic, and went on to develop symptoms in the coming days.
+The second possibility is that the infection was mild because he was presymptomatic and that he went on to develop symptoms in the coming days.

 So what can we say about reinfection based on this one case?

 Only that it seems to be possible after enough time has elapsed.
-We do not know how likely or often it is to occur.
+We do not know how likely it is to occur or how or often it can.

 Should people who have recovered from Covid-19 still wear a mask?